 ‘Be brave and experiment with shapes and sizes.
 Oversized mirrors help to make a room look much bigger, while an interesting frame design can add important detail to plain décor.’

-Practical features to look out for include integrated demister pads and lighting.
-‘It is always practical to put an illuminated mirror on a separate circuit to the other lights in your en suite to give the option of ambient lighting when required – usually at night,’ adds Yousef.
+Practical features to look out for include integrated demister pads and bathroom lighting ideas for the mirror.
+‘It is always practical to put an illuminated mirror on a separate circuit to the other lights in your ensuite to give the option of ambient lighting when required, usually at night,’ adds Yousef.

 2. Step into the light

-Stepping out of a dark, cosy bedroom into a light-filled en suite is an uplifting way to start any day.
+Stepping out of a dark, cozy bedroom into a light-filled ensuite is an uplifting way to start any day.

-In this modern design by Scenesmith, dead space between bedroom and en suite was fitted with bespoke wardrobes in rich ebony oak veneer.
-The luxurious walk-through dressing space ends in sliding pocket doors that can be left open to allow borrowed light from the en suite into the North-facing bedroom.
+In this modern design by Scenesmith, dead space between the bedroom and ensuite was fitted with bespoke wardrobes in rich ebony oak veneer.
+The luxurious walk-through dressing space ends in sliding pocket doors that can be left open to allow borrowed light from the ensuite into the North-facing bedroom.

 3. Raise the floor